-Applications for housing require deposits of \$100.00 for rooms and \$100.00 for apartments.
+Dormitory applications require a deposit of \$100.00.
+Married housing also requires a \$100.00 deposit but is not due until move in time.
 Address applications to: Housing Office, Southeastern Seminary, P.O.
 Box 1889, Wake Forest, North Carolina 27588-1889.
 Costs of operation may necessitate changes in rent.
-Rooms or apartments reserved by deposit will not be held beyond the opening date of the term.
+Rooms reserved by deposit will not be held beyond the opening date of the term.
 All rent is payable at the beginning of the month.